-A new addition from the Drouilly house, and another of our best sellers, this beautiful pink champagne has a higher sugar content than a Brut.
-Due to the higher sugar content, it is a richer rosé, accentuating the fruity flavours and adding a spicy touch.
-An extremely quaffable champagne suitable for dishes with light sauces and yogurt or fruit salad desserts.
+One of our best sellers, this beautiful pink champagne has a slightly higher sugar content than a Brut.
+This gives it a wonderful richness, accentuating the fruity flavours and adding a spicy touch.
+An extremely quaffable champagne suitable on its own or for dishes with light sauces and yogurt or fruit salad desserts.
 Available by the case here.